Viru9029/WeatherSnap/README.md

    ```
 8. Open the app in your browser:
    - Open http://localhost:3000 in your preferred browser.
-   - The Weather App should now be running and accessible in your browser.
+   - The WeatherSnap p should now be running and accessible in your browser.

 ## API